The Names (novel): Interpretation

 Michael Wood interpreted the language cult as representing "the arbitrary, the meaningless not as chaos and confusion but as heartless, pointless pattern,” noting one character's view that they "mock our need to structure and classify, to build a system against the terror in our souls."

 Film adaptation

-It was announced on April 7, 2015 that American writer-director Alex Ross Perry has optioned The Names for a film adaptation.
+It was announced, on April 7, 2015, that American writer-director Alex Ross Perry has optioned The Names for a film adaptation.

 Theater adaptation

-On July 2018, at the Festival d'Avignon, french theater company Si vous pouviez lécher mon cœur created a play based on three novels by Don Delillo : Players, Mao II, The Names.
+In July 2018, at the Festival d'Avignon, french theater company Si vous pouviez lécher mon cœur created a play based on three novels by Don Delillo : Players, Mao II, The Names.